hyperjumptech/export-github-clones-views/README.md

 # About

-This is a CLI to fetch the daily number of **clones** and **views** of one or many github repositories in which you have push access.
+This is a CLI to fetch the daily number of **clones** and **views** of one or many github repositories to which you have push access.
 You can run this script regularly to track the traffic of clones and views of your repositories in a long term since the data shown in a Github repository website cannot be exported and only shows up to few days back.

 # Prerequisite